 Don't forget about bonds

 Finally, if a bond index is more your cup of tea, you might want to take a look at the Vanguard Total Bond Market Index (VBMFX).
-This fund tracks the Lehman Brothers Aggregate Bond Index, probably the most popular broad market bond index around.
+This fund tracks the newly renamed Barclays Capital Aggregate Bond Index, probably the most popular broad market bond index around.
 As such, the fund offers exposure to domestic investment-grade bonds, including Treasury, Agency, and corporate securities.

 Longer-term performance has been favorable, with the fund ranking above median for its peer group in each of the past five years.
 The fund did suffer a misstep in 2002, when management's policy of substituting short-term corporate bonds for Treasuries backfired, causing the fund to lag its benchmark by a wide margin that year.
 However, since that time, procedures have been tightened up, and performance has tracked the benchmark very closely.